Below the radar, growth in Europe starts swelling company profits

 Stronger demand was the key driver of improved performance in Europe, executives said.
 This, and the tough cost-cutting introduced in recent years to tackle the soft economy, allowed many companies to boost margins, even against a deflationary backdrop.

-”List price increases are difficult to accomplish.
-But you saw in Europe a terrific margin expansion this year,” Ian Cook, chief executive of Colgate-Palmolive Co.
-(CL.N), told investors last month, citing efficiency programs the company had pursued.
+“List price increases are difficult to accomplish.
+But you saw in Europe a terrific margin expansion this year,” Ian Cook, chief executive of Colgate-Palmolive Co., told investors last month, citing efficiency programmes the company had pursued.

 That has weighed on the dollar value of European corporate profits and made products manufactured in the United States more expensive in euros.

-European manufacturers Daimler (DAIGn.DE), ABB ABBN.VX and Alstom (ALSO.PA) said they expected their exports to be boosted by the weaker euro.
-Their increased competitiveness could also prove lucrative for their overseas suppliers: Minnesota-based 3M (MMM.N), which has a large business selling to European industrial and healthcare companies, predicted gains.
+European manufacturers Daimler, ABB and Alstom said they expected their exports to be boosted by the weaker euro.
+Their increased competitiveness could also prove lucrative for their overseas suppliers: Minnesota-based 3M , which has a large business selling to European industrial and healthcare companies, predicted gains.

 “As exports will increase as we go, I think that will help 3M as we go ahead,” CEO Inge Thulin told investors.